-In the ACQUISITION or DEVELOPMENT PROJECT section, indicate the approximate number of linear feet of the TRAIL.
+In the ACQUISITION, or ENHANCEMENT, or RESTORATION PROJECT section, indicate the approximate number of acres of the PROJECT SITE.

 Any RECREATION FEATURE or MAJOR SUPPORT AMENITY should appear in the GRANT SCOPE/Cost Estimate form, the topographic map, and the site plan, and should be encompassed by the CEQA document(s).